Increase DR score red

 In many cases, this is true.
 If your site is new or has a lower domain authority, you will likely see results fairly quickly as you build backlinks and achieve a good domain authority score.

-But, as your domain authority score increases, so does the number—and quality—of the links you need to attract to see improvements.
-This means you could build many links but not see much of an improvement.
+But, as your domain authority score increases, so does the number and quality of the links you need to attract to see improvements.
+This means you could build many links, but not see much improvement.

 Another issue is that the scores are relative to other websites, so you can end up in a situation where your DA or DR goes down despite having more links.
 This happens when other sites build links faster than you do.